COSIMA/cosima-recipes/README.md

 If you made a notebook for analysing something that is not already included in the recipes, then please consider **contributing back to the repository**.

-To make a contribution followe the steps layed out in the [beginner's guide on how to contribute]( https://cosima-recipes.readthedocs.io/en/latest/contributing.html).
+To make a contribution follow the steps laid out in the [beginner's guide on how to contribute]( https://cosima-recipes.readthedocs.io/en/latest/contributing.html).
 If they sound intimidating then don't worry!
 Just raise [an issue](https://github.com/COSIMA/cosima-recipes/issues) explaining briefly what the contribution you want to make is and we'll help out with the process!